justnelling/nem/README.md

 2. can enter 1-on-1 chat with notes bot
 3. can open web app and get richer features there

+### Conventions

+TBC -- code comments for changes to come back to.
+CTRL-F !

 #### Progress logs

 **27/11/24**